sneshyba/pypchem/README.md

 	qtconsole        : 5.2.2
 	traitlets        : 5.3.0

-Other configuration settings can be show using
+Other configuration settings can be shown using

 	pip list jupyter-console